 This is a very special and unique highway.
 There are no intersecting roads, no houses with driveways and no businesses.
 Each and every curve is different.
 There is very little elevation change.
 And many of the curves are banked like a race track.
 Watch out for a few twists that are off-camber and several that are decreasing radius curves.

 After riding many other twisty roads, we always come home to the Dragon and rate it the most fun of them all.

-2016 – Four deaths as of Oct 18: South bound trike off bank at 10.2 killing 90 year old male passenger.
+2016 - Four deaths: South bound trike off bank at 10.2 killing 90 year old male passenger.
 North bound trike at 9.1.
 North bound sportbike at 9.2.
 Southbound cruiser at 4.3 (found next day).
 Trike near Cheoah Dam NOT ON DRAGON.

 2015 - One death: June 20 Sportbike hit tree at 1.0.